nmoreau/nmoreau.github.io/_posts/2022-01-15-crypto-reading-list.md

 ---

 I gather in this page some of the key readings I believe can be helpful to others. <br>
-Note this is a **living document**.
+This structure also helped me navigate in that field.
+Not every item have links.<br> Note this is a **living document**.
 Yes, this can be messy.

 ## Core Crypto Papers